AldyColares/Client-Hospital-Management-System/README.md

 # Client

-The client of layer of of project Hospital Management System.
+The layer of the client of the project Hospital Management System.
+The use of API Reactjs.